Key Difference – Hazard vs Risk

-It is a common experience that some words are considered to synonyms of each other as described in the dictionary whereas in real life there is a difference between the two in the context of usage.
-This is where knowing the right usage of words in.
+It is a common experience that some words are considered as synonyms of each other as described in the dictionary whereas in real life there is a difference between the two in the context of usage.
+This is where knowing the right usage of words is important.
 It is essential for everyone to know which word is suitable for which situation.
-A common example is risk and hazard.
-Despite the fact that they are declared as synonym, the health departments take these two words differently as they have a different meaning.
+A common example is a risk and hazard.
+Despite the fact that they are declared as a synonym, the health departments take these two words differently as they have a different meaning.
 Through this article let us examine the key differences between the two words.

-Overall, in order for some harm to occur or for the risk to be present, there must be the presence of hazard and above all the exposure to that hazard.
+Overall, for some harm to occur or for the risk to be present, there must be the presence of a hazard and above all the exposure to that hazard.
 If they do not exist together, there will be no risk.